-My mom was involved in agility, obedience and SAR (search and rescue) in Germany with her French Briard, Aika.
-Unfortunately, having us, kids, made traveling across the country a bit more difficult, and so she focused on us.
-Sorry Mom!
+Addi's mom was involved in agility, obedience and SAR (search and rescue) in Germany with her French Briard, Aika.
+She traveled to different venues and searches before having children.

-Mom imparted the importance of asking for respect from your dog, considering boundaries and having certain expectations from dogs.
+Mom imparted the importance of asking for respect from your dog, consider their boundaries and to have certain expectations.
 Using force free, positive reinforcement, and LIMA (least intrusive, minimally aversive) my mom was able to communicate clearly with any dogs.

-I was fortunate enough to be taught by my mother, and later train my first dog (Rylee) under her guidance and expertise.
-During our training sessions, I noticed that having a clear path forward for Rylee's training and getting the support from a trainer, made all the difference.
-She imparted on me the ability to listen to each dog, and be present.
+Addi was fortunate enough to be taught by her mother, and later train her first dog (Rylee) under her guidance and expertise.
+It was during these training sessions, that Addi understood that giving her dog a clear path, direct guidance and help made all the difference.
+Having the support of a dog trainer and being able to learn how to communicate, elevated Addi's and Rylee's relationship and made them inseparable.

-Over the years, we came together, overcame a lot of insecurities and built Rylee's (and my) confidence.
-We have competed at several agility trials, including the USDAA Regionals in 2019 and the UKI virtual Canadian Open in 2020 placing in the top three in agility and jumping.
-Nowadays our life looks a little different, but the same nonetheless.
-We go for hikes, walks and annoy sheep for fun.
+Since those college days, Addi and Rylee have come together.
+They built their confidence and overcame a lot of their insecurities.
+Addi started Rylee in agility, went to several trials, including the USDAA Regionals in 2019 and the UKI virtual Canadian Open in 2020 placing in the top three in agility and jumping.
+Nowadays their life looks a little different, but the same nonetheless.
+They go for hikes, walks and annoy sheep for fun, as Rylee retired from the agility ring in late 2020.

-Bella is a Border Collie.
-I think high energy, constant work and entertainment come to mind, but while she is all of that, she is also the most loving, snuggly and respectful dog.
+Bella is a Border Collie (DOB: 10/2020).
+Addi had a lot of reservations about getting a dog breed that is known for its endless energy, constant need to work and no off switch.
+Bella while being all that, is also the most loving, snuggly and respectful dog.

 Dog training is not a straight easy road.
-It can be fast, it may be slow.
-Dog training and the time involved, is determined by the dog, who is being trained.
+It can be fast, it can go incredibly slow.
+The amount a dog can learn and the time involved is solely determined by the dog.

 If you do not give up, it may actually turn out rewarding...